lashford/modern-web-template/tutorial/index.md

 ### Play REST API

-Lets expose these methods as a `REST` endpoint in play by adding the following line to [conf/routes](https://github.com/lashford/modern-web-template/blob/master/conf/routes)
+Lets expose these methods as a `REST` endpoint in Play by adding the following line to [conf/routes](https://github.com/lashford/modern-web-template/blob/master/conf/routes)

 ```
 GET     /users                      @controllers.Users.findUsers
 POST    /user                       @controllers.Users.createUser
 ```

-At this point you will be able to execute `play run` which would start a http server running on port 9000, this will expose the endpoints for creating and list users.
+At this point you will be able to execute `play run` which would start a http server running on port 9000, this will expose the endpoints for creating and listing users.

 Using your favourtie Rest Client ([PostMan](http://www.getpostman.com/) maybe?) you can now test the endpoints by posting some Json.